Meet David A. Yam, M.D., FAANS

 2004-2010 - Internship and Neurosurgery Residency in Neurological Surgery

-Completed over 1,800 surgical cases
+Completed over 1,800 surgical cases during training.

 Certifications and Memberships